ibm-cloud-docs/virtualization/getting-started.md

 # Getting started tutorial
 {: #getting-started}

 You can use the Virtualization solution to run multiple virtual machines in a single dedicated environment.
-Virtual machines that run on the {{site.data.keyword.BluSoftlayer_full}} Network can integrate with other physical and virtual devices on the network and can be managed through both the Customer Portal and API.
+Virtual machines that run on the {{site.data.keyword.cloud}} Network can integrate with other physical and virtual devices on the network and can be managed through both the Customer Portal and API.
 Running virtual machines on the {{site.data.keyword.cloud_notm}} proprietary architecture and automated platform offers high levels of stability suitable for enterprise-level virtualization, and virtualization on a smaller scale.
 {:shortdesc}

 | Get Started       |